mdnajimahmed/mdnajimahmed/readme.md

  ### Hi there, I am Md Najim Ahmed.
 I live in Kuala Lumpur and work as a Senior Java Developer at PETRONAS ICT SDN BHD, Malaysia.
-Feel free to reach me to talk about software enginnering, Java/Spring, AWS , idea/innovation or even for a game of chess! :slightly_smiling_face:
+Feel free to reach me to talk about SWE, Java/Spring, AWS , Idea/Innovation/Leadership or even for a game of chess! :slightly_smiling_face:

 <br/>